"Two-Tailed" Off-Metal 10 Cent Euro

 NGC MS 65

-This coin is the only known 10 Cent Euro struck with two reverse dies and is off-metal on a chrome plated iron planchet.
+This 10 Cent Euro wass struck with two reverse dies and is off-metal on a chrome plated iron planchet.
 The dies were rotated 180° when they struck this two-tailed 10 Cent Euro.
 This exceptionally rare type of mint error has occurred only five times in U.S. or World modern numismatic history where a coin was struck by either two obverse dies or two reverse dies and

 struck on an off-metal planchet.